Ubeda and Baeza are towns in the province of Jaen, Spain.

 Other notable buildings in the square are the Palacio de las Cadenas (House of Chains) police station and the courthouse.
 Both are beside the Iglesia de Santa María de los Reales Alcázares.

-This is the town hall of Ubeda although it was originally built in 16th century as a private residence.
+This is Úbeda´s town hall yet it was originally built in 16th century as a private residence.
 It is know as the house of chains due to the design on the front of the building.

 This post contains affiliate links, which means that if you click through and make a purchase, I will receive a small commission.
 All thoughts, feelings and opinions shared on this blog and in this post are my own.